Last Updated: 16 Apr, 2024

 In addition, there are some tax refund policy changes for late filing taxpayers that the IRS is implementing and these may affect how quickly you will receive your refund.

-Your refund is available three years following its due date.
+Your refund is available for three years following its due date.

 If you don’t file by then, the US Treasury will keep your hard-earned money!